-The SDE21»22 includes multiple avenues for engagement, as it includes conferences, exhibitions, talks and tours.
+The SDE21»22 included multiple avenues for engagement, as it encompassed conferences, exhibitions, talks and tours.
 The Director of Architecture Dr-Ing.
 Katharina Simon from the University of Wuppertal further explains:

 “In addition to expert conferences and symposia, the accompanying cultural programme with country and culture days make the SDE21»22 a multifaceted international event.
 Our motto is ‘Sustainable building and living at your fingertips’.”

-True to the spirit of the Solar Decathlon Europe, there will be age-appropriate tours and dedicated excursion days for schoolchildren.
-These will inspire and empower the youth to develop the intellectual, emotional, and creative capacities to tackle contemporary socio-ecological challenges.
+True to the spirit of the Solar Decathlon Europe, there was age-appropriate tours and dedicated excursion days for schoolchildren.
+These inspired and empowered the youth to develop the intellectual, emotional, and creative capacities to tackle contemporary socio-ecological challenges.

 A Note on Covid-19 Compliance

-Various health and safety protocols will be implemented to ensure public hygiene is maintained across the event area, which is approximately 44 000 m2.
-Dr. Daniel Lorberg from the University of Wuppertal explains that multiple scenarios will be prepared for to ensure a safe event for everyone:
+Various health and safety protocols were implemented to ensure public hygiene was maintained across the event area, which is approximately 44 000 m2.
+Dr. Daniel Lorberg from the University of Wuppertal explains that multiple scenarios were prepared for to ensure a safe event for everyone:

 “This applies to, for example, arrival and departure traffic, as well as possible queuing on-site.
 In addition to general measures, we envisage limiting the number of visitors who can be in the area at the same time, and a ticketing system.
 In this way, we will simultaneously counter possible risks and relieve the traffic situation in the district.”

-Those who are not able to attend the event in-person will be welcome to follow online live stream videos and immersive 3D digital tours.
+Those who are not able to attend the event in-person were able to follow online live stream videos and immersive 3D digital tours.